CalDymos/Klipper-arduino_mcu/README.md

 🚧 **Alpha-Status**: This project is in the alpha phase.
 It is not yet stable and may change drastically.

-extends Klipper (klippy/extra) with an alternative way to communicate with some ATmega/ESP/SAMD/RP2040/ATtiny MCUs via serial port (UART) or Ethernet
+extends Klipper (klippy/extra) with an alternative way to communicate with some ATmega/ESP/SAMD/RP2040/ATtiny MCUs via serial port (UART) or Network
 (I use it for the Arduino Nano Every)
 The firmware for the MCU can/must then be programmed in the Arduino IDE.